Building a Crowdfunding Smart Contract

 fn target(&self) -> SingleValueMapper<BigUint>;

 You must always make sure that the code you write functions as intended.
-That's what automatic testing is for.
+That's what automated testing is for.

 Let's write a test against the init

-, you will write a JSON file which describes what to do with the smart contract and what is the expected output.
-In the folder of the Crowdfunding smart contract, there is a folder called scenarios
+In the folder of the Crowdfunding smart contract, there is a folder called tests/

 .
-Inside it, there is a file called crowdfunding.scen.json
+Inside it, create a new Rust file called crowdfunding_blackbox_test.rs

 ):